vincentwolsink/home_assistant_enphase_envoy_installer/README.md

 [![Maintainer][maintainer-shield]][maintainer]
 [![HACS Custom][hacs-shield]][hacs-url]

+⚠️ Enphase is rolling out a firmware update for the Gateways (Envoy) which broke authentication for this integration.
+If you experience issues, please update to the the latest release, which will fix this.
+In general, please always update to the latest release (shown above) before opening an issue/bug report.

 This is a HACS custom integration for enphase envoys with firmware version 7 and up.

 Especially made to provide extra functionality with your installer or DIY account.